department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-apply-SAHG/README.md

 # SAHG Product Outline Template

 ## Overview
-The Specially Adapted Housing Grant feature is a transactional for mto submit a request for money to modify a home for special needs.
+The Specially Adapted Housing Grant feature is a transactional form (VA Form 26-4555) to submit a request for money to modify a home for special needs.

 ## Problem Statement